JackelineGS/JackelineGS/README.md

 #### 💡 Goals for 2023
 - Resolve excercises in Haker Rank
-- Participate in a Hakaton
+- Participate in a Hackathon

 #### ☕ Completed projects and skills
 - Cypher : HTML, JavaScript, CSS, Git, Github, Jest.